strg-at/terraform-googleworkspace-user-group-management/README.md

 # Dynamic User- and Group Management for Google Workspace with Terraform
-ISAS Implementation for User- and Group Management in Google Workspace (formerly GSuite)
+IAC Implementation for User- and Group Management in Google Workspace (formerly GSuite)

 ## How to use this module